Md-Sazzad-Ahsan/OpenGL-setup/README.md

 - Make sure to **run `setup.bat` as Administrator**, or the installation may fail.
 - Internet connection is required for downloading some files from Google Drive during setup.
 - If Code::Blocks is already installed, the script will still configure the OpenGL files correctly.
-- If codeblock installation fails for any reason, just delete the folder called "CodeBlock" from C:\Windows\Program Files (x86)\  and try again.
+- If codeblock installation fails for any reason, just delete the folder called **"CodeBlock"** from **C:\Program Files (x86)\CodeBlocks**  and try again.
-- If you see any windows defender security popup during installation, just click "More Info" and then select Aggree/ Install Anyway to run the script.
+- If you see any windows defender security popup during installation, just click "More Info" and then select **Accept / Install Anyway** to run the script.

 ---